bucs110fall2024/final-project-tianna/template_final_project-master/README.md

 ## Project Description

-I plan to recreate an online version of hangman with a classic mode and an unlimited mode that allows the user to keep guessing letters until they get it right by continuously extending the arms and legs of the stick figure.
+I plan to recreate an online version of hangman with an easy mode where the user  has to guess a word and a hard mode where the user has to guess a phrase.

 ***